gcharang/nspv-rpc-js/README.md

-# komodo-rpc-js
+# nspv-rpc-js

-json-rpc for Komodo and Smart Chains, with Promises support
+json-rpc for nSPV, with Promises support

-- Supports on-the-fly RPC methods using [Proxies](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy); all the RPC methods supported by a daemon (including the Antara API) are available
+- Supports on-the-fly RPC methods using [Proxies](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy); all the RPC methods supported by a nSPV binary are available
 - Supports multiple instances (different daemons) in the same application
-- Works in browser and Nodejs; For the Nodejs version with datadir/conf detection support, [click here](https://www.npmjs.com/package/node-komodo-rpc)
+- Works in browser and Nodejs
 - Very small codebase
 - Uses [axios](https://github.com/axios/axios) behind the scenes